 NOTE: To view regional drought conditions, click on map above.
 State maps can be accessed from regional maps

-The data cutoff for Drought Monitor maps is Tuesday at 7 a.m.
-Eastern Time.
+The data cutoff for Drought Monitor maps is Tuesday at 8 a.m.
+EDT.
 The maps, which are based on analysis of the data, are released each Thursday at 8:30 a.m.
 Eastern Time.

 Download PDF View last week's map Statistics Comparison Statistics Table Change Maps